Saturday Night Live (Spanish TV series)

-Saturday Night Live was the Spanish version of the popular US comedy television series Saturday Night Live.
-It aired in Cuatro and it was produced by Globomedia.
+Saturday Night Live was the Spanish adaptation of the American comedy show of the same name.
+It aired on Cuatro from 5 February to 13 May 2009, originally on Thursday nights at 10:30pm and later on Wednesday nights at 10:45pm.

+The show did not return for a second series, despite becoming Cuatro's most-watched entertainment series debut.

 Format

-Each episode followed the same structure as the original US show: first the host of the episode took part in a sketch that ended with the phrase "¡estamos en directo y esto es Saturday Night Live!"
+Each episode followed the same structure as the original US show: firstly, the host of the episode would take part in a sketch that ended with the phrase "¡estamos en directo y esto es Saturday Night Live!"
 (We are live and this is Saturday Night Live!).
-The intro of the show played after this, followed by the host's monologue.
-Several sketches were then performed, followed by the segment "Las noticias del SNL" (The SNL news), presented by Gorka Otxoa and Eva Hache.
+The show's intro played after this, followed by the host's monologue.
+Several sketches were then performed, followed by the segment "Las noticias del SNL" (The SNL News), presented by Gorka Otxoa and Eva Hache.
 A live performance by a guest artist or band ended the show.